REALTECH SmartCMDB

 What is NIS2?

+NIS2, short for Network and Information Security Directive 2, is European legislation aimed at increasing the security of networks and information systems in critical infrastructures.
+The NIS2 Directive builds on previous NIS regulations from 2016.
 It defines specific requirements for companies that provide vital services for society.
 With NIS2, the EU aims to prevent attacks on critical infrastructure and thus avoid major consequences.
-Companies within the scope covered by NIS2 are obliged to take appropriate safety measures.
+Companies within the scope of application are obliged to take appropriate safety measures.

 When does the NIS2 Directive come into effect?